 The Vintage Showroom

-Entering the Vintage Showroom is, I imagine, like walking into the costume room backstage at the West End.
+Entering the Vintage Showroom is, we imagine, like walking into the costume room backstage at the West End.

 It’s part boutique and part gallery, with thousands of hand-selected items of vintage mens fashion.